 The Council's Constitution details Directors' responsibilities for the maintenance of controls within their departments.
 The system of internal control is subject to regular review by Internal Audit.
 The work of the service is informed by the Council's risk register, with the allocation of audit resources controlled through an annual risk-based operational plan, which is agreed, annually, by the Council's Civic Affairs Committee.
-Members are kept informed of the work of Internal Audit through a dedicated Members' Internal Audit web-page, which publishes copies of the Executive Summaries of Audit reports.

-Individual Internal Audit reports are issued directly to the relevant Director, the Director of Resources, the Leader of the Council and the relevant Executive Councillor.
+Individual Internal Audit reports are issued directly to the relevant Director, the Director of Resources (now the Director of Business Transformation), the Leader of the Council and the relevant Executive Councillor.
 Executive Summaries of Internal Audit reports are circulated to the Chief Executive and the Council's Monitoring Officer to ensure that they are informed of potential areas of non-compliance with legislation.
 Each audit report contains an independent assurance opinion on the adequacy and effectiveness of the internal controls in place to mitigate risks.
 Management actions agreed in Internal Audit reports are entered into to the Council's Risk Register and progress on their implementation is reported to and monitored by the Chief Executive and the Strategic Leadership Team.